MCR-1: Description

 The "mobilized colistin resistance" (mcr-1) gene confers plasmid-mediated resistance to colistin, a polymyxin and one of a number of last-resort antibiotics for treating infections.
 The gene is found in no less than ten species of the Enterobacteriaceae: Escherichia coli, Salmonella, Klebsiella pneumoniae, Enterobacter aerogenes, Enterobacter cloacae, Cronobacter sakazakii, Shigella sonnei, Kluyvera species, Citrobacter species, and Raoultella ornithinolytica.

-The mechanism of resistance of the MCR gene is a phosphatidylethanolamine transferase.
+The mechanism of resistance of the MCR gene is a lipid A phosphoethanolamine transferase.
 The enzyme transfers a phosphoethanolamine residue to the lipid A present in the cell membrane of gram-negative bacteria.
 The altered lipid A has much lower affinity for colistin and related polymyxins resulting in reduced activity of the antimicrobial.
 This type of resistance is known as target modification.
 Although the same mechanism has been observed before with enzymes like eptA, mcr-1 is the first polymyxin resistance gene known to be capable of horizontal transfer between different strains of a bacterial species.

+mcr-1 also provides resistance to host antimicrobial peptides.
+Bacteria carrying the gene were better at killing infected caterpillars.